kescobo/kescobo/README.md

 ## Hi there 👋

 I am an Assistant Professor at Tufts Medical Center.
-I study the human microbiome 💩 🚽 and its effect on brain 🧠 development in kids 👶.
+If you're looking for the BonhamLab organization, [go here 🧪](https://github.com/BonhamLab) I study the human microbiome 💩 🚽 and its effect on brain 🧠 development in kids 👶.
 Feel free to [be in touch](https://blog.bonham.ch/contact/)!